yw2247/compmethods-yw2247/problem_set_1/README.md

 alg2 strongly dominates.<br>

 *Recommend which algorithm would be preferable for different types of data and justify your recommendation based on your findings.*<br>
-Most cases/ large lists/ unknown order: use alg2 (merge sort).
+- Most cases/ large lists/ unknown order: use alg2 (merge sort).
 It stays fast and reliable (about O(nlogn)) no matter how the data looks.<br>
-Already or nearly sorted, and the list isn’t big: alg1 (bubble sort with early exit) is fine and can be faster because it may finish after one pass (about o(n)).<br>
+- lready or nearly sorted, and the list isn’t big: alg1 (bubble sort with early exit) is fine and can be faster because it may finish after one pass (about o(n)).<br>
-Reverse-sorted or bad order: avoid alg1 (it can be O(n^2) and very slow).
+- Reverse-sorted or bad order: avoid alg1 (it can be O(n^2) and very slow).
 Use alg2 instead.<br>
-If we want safe performance without guessing about the data: Use alg2.
+- If we want safe performance without guessing about the data: Use alg2.
 It stays consistent and reliable all the time.<br>
 Thereofore, pick merge sort by default, especially for big or messy data; use bubble sort with early exit only for small lists that are already or almost sorted.<br>

 ### Exercise 4: Implementing and Analyzing a Binary Search Tree as a tool for organizing data